 This document is about CockroachDB performance on benchmarks.
 For guidance on tuning real workloads, see SQL Best Practices, and for guidance on data location techniques to minimize network latency, see Topology Patterns.

 TPC-C provides the most realistic and objective measure for OLTP performance at various scale factors.
-CockroachDB can process 1.68M tpmC with 140,000 warehouses, resulting in an efficiency score of 95%.
-As shown in the following chart, this is a 40% improvement over the results from CockroachDB 19.2.
+During testing, CockroachDB v21.1 processed 1.68M tpmC with 140,000 warehouses, resulting in an efficiency score of 95%.
+As shown in the following chart, this was a 40% improvement over the results from CockroachDB 19.2.